yoostrap/slideshows/readme.txt

 Requires at least: 6.0
 Tested up to: 6.5
 Requires PHP: 7.0
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-== Transform Your Ideas into Dynamic Presentations ==

-**Hizzle Slideshows** empowers you to transform your content into captivating visual journeys, setting the stage for a remarkable user experience on your WordPress website.
+The best WordPress slideshow plugin.
+Convert anything into a slideshow.

 == Description ==

-Unlock the potential of your storytelling with **Hizzle Slideshows** – a plugin meticulously crafted to redefine how you present your content online.
+== Lightweight, responsive and easy to use WordPress slideshow plugin == Bring back the magic to WordPress slideshows with Hizzle Slideshows.
+Create stunning slideshows effortlessly and delight your viewers like never before.

 ### Craftsmanship in Every Detail
-At Hizzle, we adhere to the core principles of lightweight design, speed, and responsiveness.
+We adhere to the core principles of lightweight design, speed, and responsiveness.
 Our plugin is engineered to be feather-light, ensuring seamless performance without compromising on functionality.

 ### Seamlessness at Your Fingertips
 Creating stunning slideshows is a breeze with Hizzle Slideshows.
 Seamlessly integrated into the WordPress block editor, you can effortlessly add slides to your posts or pages, unleashing your creativity without constraints.